UWM-Libraries/waml-openindexmaps-workshop/exercise1.md

 - Right-click the "cuba_62k_1913_gdx" layer > Open Attribute Table

-`TODO: replace the field names with GDX or cleaned up version`
+`TODO: replace the field names with GDX or cleaned up version` `I'm going to clean up the data because Geodex has so many fields that we won't use in the workshop.
+Still TODO!`

 Notice the values found in the different fields: